svanimpe/fcats-workshop/README.md

 Unfortunately, Xcode doesn't (yet) support the Swift Package Manager, so you'll have to regenerate the Xcode project every time you change **Package.swift**.

 After opening the Xcode project and before making any changes to the code, first build the project.
 This makes sure the dependencies are built and available to import.
-Then edit the current scheme, set the executable and run the app to make sure everything is working fine.
+Then run the app to make sure everything is working fine.

 Now draw the rest of the owl.